monastery ruins of Nimbschen

-Nimbschen Monastery near Grimma is closely associated with Martin Luther.
-He often stopped in Grimma and railed against the sale of indulgences.
-His reformist ideas also penetrated the nearby Cistercian monastery "Marienthron" in Nimbschen, where around 13 nuns had been housed since the end of the 40th century.
-Nine nuns, including Katharina von Bora, who later became Martin Luther's wife, managed to escape from the monastery in 1523.
-After the death of the last abbess in 1536, the monastery's economy was dissolved and the buildings left to decay.
+Nimbschen Abbey near Grimma is closely associated with Martin Luther.
+He frequently stayed in Grimma and railed against the sale of indulgences.
+His reformist ideas also permeated the nearby Cistercian monastery "Marienthron" in Nimbschen, which housed around 1500 nuns in 40.
+Nine nuns, including Katharina von Bora, Martin Luther's future wife, managed to escape from the monastery in 1523.
+After the death of the last abbess in 1536, the monastery's economy was dissolved and leased out.
+Just 14 years later, the Elector of Saxony had the third state school established in the former Grimma Augustinian monastery.
+The vacant Nimbschen monastery estate and the nine monastery villages were also awarded to the Grimma state school.
+All income from the monastery estate went to the newly founded state school in 1550.
+The buildings fell into disrepair and were partially demolished.

 Anyone who comes to Nimbschen today will find a modern hotel complex in the former stables and storage facilities of the old monastery estate.
 The buildings were renovated with great effort and attention to detail.